ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 	</table>
 </figure>

-By default, all images inserted into the content are treated as block images.
-It means, that inserting an image inside a paragraph (or inside other content blocks) will split the paragraph and add a new block for the image.
-Once inserted, the image can be turned into an inline image with the use of the {@link features/images-overview#image-contextual-toolbar contextual toolbar}.
+By default, if the `image.insert.type` configuration is not specified, all images inserted into the content will be treated as block images.
+This means that inserting an image inside a paragraph (or other content blocks) will create a new block for the image immediately below or above the current paragraph or block.
+After insertion, you can transform the block image into an inline image using the {@link features/images-overview#image-contextual-toolbar contextual toolbar}.

-To change this default behavior, you can use the `type` setting in the editor configuration:
+If you wish to modify this behavior, the type setting in the editor configuration can be used:

 ```js
 ClassicEditor.create( element, {